 Rachel is motivated by the impact of Schema Therapy and its effectiveness in helping to bring change for individuals and families who have suffered from breakdown or trauma or whose lives are disrupted by addiction or chronic depression and anxiety.

 Lissa was appointed Centre Director in 2005, and is a women’s group leader.
-Lissa was responsible for the Trust’s move from its previous site to Fulham Palace in 2004, and with Dr Agnes Sullivan and other members of the Team, CPT’s expansion to the City in 2014.
+Lissa was responsible for the Trust’s move from its previous site to Fulham Palace in 2004, and with Dr Agnes Sullivan and other members of the Team, CPT’s expansion to the City in 2014, and their recent move to Covent Garden.
 Lissa is also member of the fundraising and PR teams.

 Lissa’s first degree was in Theology.
 She was an active member of the The Family Action Group of the Order of Christian Unity, which wrote and published ‘Torn Lives?’ in 1979.
 A first child-centred approach to divorce, the study was summed up by The Lord Home KT in his Foreword, ‘the effects of divorce and unhappy marriages vary’ … but … ‘the child’s reaction is to put on a kind of defensive shell which takes a ‘rough and anti-social form’ and ‘an almost inevitable consequence is an ‘inborn cynicism about the possibility of success in marriage’’.
 It has been her concern for individuals and families suffering emotional pain and neglect which has continued to be the driving force in her life ever since.